lyellick/CodeAdvent/README.md

 # 🎄 Advent of Code (2015 - Present)
 Public repository for the yearly Advent of Code challenges in C#.

-Event `DateTime.Now.Year` is never pushed till the event is completed!

 Thanks for fun/pain every year [@topaz](https://github.com/topaz)!

 Make sure to [support](https://adventofcode.com/support) Eric!